Stephan-Voss/layoutium/README.md

 ~ Page Setup ~
 Paper size is adjusted by entering pixel values for "Paper W" and "H".
 You can set a background through the "Insert" menu.
-By default, bleed is on and won't allow items to cross it's invisible border.
+By default, bleed is on and won't allow items to cross its invisible border.
 Click the green satyr icon to toggle bleed.
 If a box is refusing to obey bleed, deselect it (by clicking anywhere on the page) and then reselect it.
 Snap-to-grid can be enabled by entering a pixel value different from 1 for "Grid".
 The page is zoomable through ctrl+scrolling or the egg, dragon and tree icons.